-* - Steps 1 & 2 are for NEW students.
-If you are already enrolled at PPCC, you do not need to re-enroll, or re-submit transcripts if already submitted.
+If you are already enrolled at PPCC, you do not need to re-enroll or re-submit transcripts if already submitted.

-*Step 1 - Fill out Pikes Peak Community College Admission Form in the Admissions office at one of the four campuses, or at http://www.ppcc.edu/prospective-students/application/.
-If you are already a student, you do not need to repeat this step.
+*Step 1 - Fill out Pikes Peak Community College Admission Form in the Admissions office at one of the three campuses, or at prospective students application.
+If you are already enrolled as a student, you do not need to repeat this step.

-*Step 2 - Request copies of official transcripts (including high school and any colleges attended other than Pikes Peak Community College) be sent to:
+*Step 2 - Request copies of official transcripts (colleges attended other than Pikes Peak Community College) be sent to:

 Pikes Peak Community College